-Marc Jacobs has worked at the Institute of Criminal Justice Studies at the University of Portsmouth since 1998.
+Marc Jacobs has worked at the School of Criminology and Criminal Justice at the University of Portsmouth since 1998.
 He has a first degree in Law and a Masters in Criminal Justice.
 His research and scholarly activities stems from his interest in the development of radical criminology during the 1960s and 1970s.
 From this Marc's interests relate to researching and developing and delivering a practice of a partisan criminological pedagogy which seeks to revive and reassert the importance of instilling a delight among students with theorising and becoming politicised agents of change.

 The historical development and contemporary nature of criminology, with a particular interest in British radical/critical and sociological criminology during the late 20th century into the new millennium

 Analysis of the emergence and changing nature of criminology undergraduate degrees in higher education.